Japan, U.S. discuss jump in coronavirus cases at U.S. military bases | Health

 Japan and the United States are sharing information about coronavirus infections at U.S. military bases after an outbreak provoked ire in the southernmost prefecture of Okinawa, a top Japanese official said on Monday.

-Okinawa confirmed a total of 62 individuals 39 at Marine Corps Air Station Futenma, 22 at Camp Hansen, and one at Camp Kinser - had tested positive for the virus between Sunday and July 7.
+Of the 62 individuals Okinawa confirmed had tested positive from Tuesday to Sunday, 39 were at Marine Corps Air Station Futenma, 22 at Camp Hansen, and one at Camp Kinser.
+Later on Monday, TV Asahi said 32 more cases were confirmed at Futenma.
 "We will cooperate appropriately on this matter," Chief Cabinet Secretary Yoshihide Suga told a regular news briefing.

 "Japan and the United States are sharing information about the activity history of the infected military individuals."
-Okinawa is host to the bulk of U.S. military forces in Japan, whose alliance with Washington is central to its security.
+Okinawa hosts the bulk of U.S. military forces in Japan, whose alliance with Washington is central to its security.

 "I can't help but have strong doubts about the U.S. military's measures to prevent infections," he said, adding that there were reports of personnel leaving the base for beach parties and visits to nightlife districts around Independence Day on July 4.
 On its Facebook page for Pacific bases, the Marine Corps said it was prohibiting off-base activity for all installations across Okinawa, except essential needs such as medical appointments approved by a commanding officer.